 I studied French and German at secondary school and did a BA in Chinese and Japanese at the Univeristy of Leeds.
 During the second year of my degree I spent a semester studying Mandarin in Taipei, a semester studying Japanese in Osaka, and the rest of the time exploring China and Hong Kong.

-I speak French, Welsh, Mandarin and Irish more or less fluently.
-I'm semi-fluent in German, Japanese, Scottish Gaelic, Spanish and Manx, and a basic knowledge of Taiwanese, Cantonese, Esperanto, Italian, Portuguese, Czech, Russian, Breton, Dutch, British Sign Language (BSL), Cornish and Toki Pona.
+I speak English, French, Welsh, Mandarin and Irish fluently.
+I can get by fairly well in German, Japanese, Scottish Gaelic, Spanish, Manx and Esperanto, and have a basic knowledge of Taiwanese, Cantonese, Italian, Portuguese, Czech, Russian, Breton, Dutch, British Sign Language (BSL), Cornish and Toki Pona.

 After languages my main passion is music - I sing in a number of choirs and other groups, write songs and tunes, play various musical instruments and often go to concerts.
 I also enjoy reading, and juggling.

-By the way, in case you're wondering, my surname, Ager, is pronounced /'eɪgə/ (/'eIg@/).
+By the way, in case you're wondering, my surname, Ager, is pronounced /'eɪgə/.
 It apparently comes from the Saxon name Ēadgār.

 If you like this site, why not share it with your friends?